About the Bill

 Evidence and Timetable

-The Committee took oral evidence on the Bill during September and October.
+The Committee took oral evidence on the LCM during September and October.
+The Committee then took evidence on the supplementary LCM in early May.
 The Official Reports of meetings where evidence was heard can be found on our Meeting Papers and Official Reports page.

 The Committee published its report on the Legislative Consent Memorandum relating to the Bill on 17 November 2017.
 Read the report here.